flipeador/node.js-queue/README.md

 - **full()** — Check if the queue is full (there are `maxsize` items in the queue).
 - **count()** — Get the number of unfinished tasks in the queue.
 - **size()** — Get the number of tasks in the queue.

+> :information_source: `Queue#clear` should be called when the queue is no longer to be used.

 ## Installation